 - Place some of this content on your own website.
 It’s advisable to create this content on a WordPress blog as WordPress is fairly well optimized straight out-of-the-box.

 - Create some of this content on other websites to get backlinks.
 This is known as off-page SEO.
-For instance, you can write articles for article directories, or Web 2.0 properties or, even better, do guest blogging with high authority sites in your niche.
+For instance, you can do guest blogging with high authority sites in your niche.

 - Promote this content through social media.